 Option 2: If you choose this option, you must let me know by email, on or before, September 18.
-You must send me an email clearly indicating that you are choosing to be evaluated in PSYO 313 according to Option 2.
+You must send me an email clearly indicating which course you are choosing to be evaluated in according to Option 2.
 All emails must be sent to me using my UBCO email address: paul.gabias@ubc.ca